filkry/crowbrain/chi2014/rebuttal_notes.md

 a single data set is a major limitation of the work.
 It does not mean the work is bad, only that a larger data set would greatly strengthen the work.
-Even R1, the strongest advocate for the paper, observes that there is no validation of the model and questions its validity, which is the main contribution of the work.
+Even R1, the strongest advocate for the paper, observes that there is no validation of the model and quesfrom the reader’s perspective?
+Also, as noted by R3, the o-scores tions its validity, which is the main contribution of the work.

 It was not our intention to suggest the findings were highly generalizable, but rather to provide evidence in support of the stated hypotheses as well as present models that can be applied to generalized datasets.
 Examining phenomena in the context of a single problem is not unusual in creativity literature, and the paper cites several examples in psychology (3, 4, 17, 22) and crowd creativity research specifically (28, 29).